rdkcentral/entservices-inputoutput/.github/instructions/Pluginlifecycle.instructions.md

     Example: _hdcpProfile->Register(&_hdcpProfileNotification);

-- It must return a non-empty string on failure with a clear error message.
+- It must return a non-empty error message string on failure.

 **Example:**